godwokenrises/godwoken-doc/docs/evm_training/evmIntro.md

 ## Getting Assistance and Closing Notes

-If you get stuck on any of the tasks, feel free to send out a message on [Nervos' Discord server](https://discord.gg/nervos) (look for #dev-chat channel).
+If you get stuck on any of the tasks, feel free to [create an issue on GitHub](https://github.com/godwokenrises/godwoken/issues/new/choose).
 We'll be available to help you work through any problems you may have.
 Good luck!